|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 14) In normal operation overall reactor thermal power is nearly constant.
 Power reduction is achieved by reducing the intermediate coolant flow rate.

-15) A lightly loaded FNR inherently runs hot.
+15) A lightly loaded FNR or liquid fuel reactor inherently runs hot.

 16) A distinct advantage of FNRs is that they are almost unaffected by slow neutron poisons.
 Hence the thermal power of a FNR can ramp quickly to follow a rapidly changing grid electricity load.

-17) Normal cold shutdown of a molten salt liquid fuel FNR is achieved by fully inserting the control rods;
+17) Normal cold shutdown of a molten salt liquid fuel reactor is achieved by fully inserting the control rods;

-18) Emergency hot shutdown of a FNR is achieved by thermal expansion of the primary coolant;
+18) Emergency hot shutdown of a FNR or a molten salt liquid fuel reactor is achieved by thermal expansion of the primary coolant;

 19) After either a hot or cold reactor shutdown there must be sufficient primary and intermediate coolant natural circulation to safely remove fission product decay heat.